 Always have A grade inventory on hand

-Recall that stockouts cost merchants nearly $1 trillion in sales in a single year.
-It’s critical to ensure you always have A grade inventory on hand as it represents your highest performing and highly demanded products.
+Recall that stockouts cost merchants nearly $350 billion in sales in a single year.
+It’s critical to ensure you always have A grade inventory on hand, as it represents your highest-performing and highly demanded products.

 This is where safety stock comes into play—a small surplus of inventory you keep on hand in case of a change in market demands or lead times.
 You can calculate safety stock in a number of ways.
 Market variability, supply chain reliability, and the inventory carrying cost you’re willing to hold all impact the amount of safety stock required.

 Here’s the basic formula for calculating safety stock for your A grade inventory: